Skip to main content

 Open Blueprint

-A fully documented, replicable model that ANYONE can copy to start their own desert food forest for under $5,000.
+A fully documented, replicable model that ANYONE can copy to start their own desert agroforestry project for under $5,000.

 πŸ‘₯